mirzu/headless-training-book/1_5-using-APIs.md

 ## Media Type

 The [Internet media type](http://en.wikipedia.org/wiki/Internet_media_type) identifies the type of data the file contains.
 HTML pages will have the media type `text/HTML` and most of the APIs you use will be `application/json`.
+Some might use `application/xml` - I'm sorry.